Set 11 | 501 - 550

 (Adj.) (युवा अपराधी)

-Example: The school tried to reform the delinquent behavior of some students.
+Sentence: The school tried to reform the delinquent behavior of some students.

 To become liquid, typically during decomposition